gohugoio/hugoThemes/.github/ISSUE_TEMPLATE/theme-submission.md

     - [ ] I've checked the developer tools' console in my browser for error messages
 - [ ] in case my theme is using Hugo Pipes features like `toCSS` and `PostCSS` that I have committed the `/resources` directory with all generated assets, for my theme to work in the basic version of Hugo

 **N.B.** By submitting a theme to the Hugo Themes Showcase you understand that **you need to maintain your theme**.
-You will need to keep an eye on whether your theme's demo generates on the Hugo website, whenever there is a new release.
-We are a very small team and we just cannot keep up opening issues in the various theme repositories to notify authors.
-Whenever a theme demo breaks and remains broken then at some point it will be removed from the list without prior warning.
+If a theme demo breaks and remains broken then at some point it will be removed from the list without prior warning.
 If you no longer wish to maintain a theme please let us know.

 New themes will usually be promoted on Hugo's official Twitter account.
 If you would like to be mentioned in the tweet please add your Twitter username to this submission.